RelyingEarth87/Password-Manager/README.md

 6. (optional) If you would like (or if you get an error from my very basic implementation of file naming convention), you can change the path to a specific folder or file name in line 2 of the program file.

 # Running the program
+You should be able to run the program directly by opening the pw_gui.py file.
 The function will automatically run for you when you run the program, but I would recommend running it in a code editor or IDE so you can see the output before the program closes.
 When it starts, it will ask if you want the program to create a new password for you, if you want to retrieve an already saved password, or if you want to either bring over an existing password or reset one that the program made for you.
 You can type "n" and Enter for a new password, "l" (lowercase L) and Enter to retrieve your saved password for a given website, or "r" to either manually or automatically set a password for an existing password either from a different service or from your previously saved passwords.